DMVis/DMVis/documentation/components/label.md

 Opacity of the background behind the label.
 Defaults to `opacity`.

+## hasPointerEvents

+- Type: `boolean`
+- Default: `false`

+Whether the label should respond to all pointer events (`true`) or none (`false`).

 ## name

 - Type: `string`
 - Default: `'label'`

 Class name of the label.
 It can be used as an identifier.
 Defaults to only `'label'`.
 If set, the class names will be `'label'` and `'label-name'`.

 ## width

 - Type: `number | 'auto'`
 - Default: `'auto'`

 Width of the rectangle of the label.
-Defaults to 'auto'.

 ## height

 - Type: `number | 'auto'`
 - Default: `'auto'`

 Height of the rectangle of the label.
-Defaults to 'auto'.

 ## borderColor

 - Type: `string`
 - Default: `'black'`

 Color of the border around the label.
-Defaults to black.

 > Note: Can be set to `'none'` for no border.